 1. What Information Do We Collect About You?

 This section describes the various types of information we collect from and about you.
-This information is not collected in all situations, but only in specific situations needed to provide our services.
+The information we may collect may differ depending on which product you use.

 1.1 Information you provide to us

-In order to provide our services, we need information about you to provide those services and manage your account with us.
+We and our service providers need to collect certain information about you to provide our services, respond to your requests, and manage your account with us.
 Where service components go beyond the base service, we provide you with clear choices to decide if you want these additional functions.

 - Account information.
 Some services require or allow you to create an account before you can access them.
-As part of registering for an account, we may collect information such as your name, username, email address, password and certain other information from you.
-For our identity protection products, we will also request your Social Security Number and other personal information.
+As part of registering for an account, we may collect information such as your name, username, email address, password and certain other information from you, including if applicable, your Circle account and login information.
+For our identity protection products, we will also request your Social Security Number and other information.

 - Billing and payment information.
 In order to purchase a service, you may need to provide us with certain details such as billing name, billing contact details (street addresses, email addresses), and payment instrument details.

 - Identity verification information.
-Some services require you to verify your identity as part of creating an account to access them.
+Some services require you to verify your identity as part of creating an account.
 We may collect information such as email addresses or phone numbers for this purpose.

 - Communications and submissions.
-You may choose to provide us with information when you communicate with us (e.g. via email, phone, or chat for support or to inquire about our services), including when you fill out an online form, respond to surveys, provide feedback, post comments to our website, participate in promotions, or submit information through our services.
+You may choose to provide us with information you volunteer when you communicate with us (e.g. via email, phone, or chat for support or to inquire about our services), including when you fill out an online form, respond to surveys, provide feedback, post comments to our website, participate in promotions, participate in forums, websites and related information services to share your experiences or discuss technical issues ,or submit information through our services.

-1.2 Information collected when you use our services
+1.2 Information collected automatically when you use our services

 - Usage information.
 We collect information about how you interact with our services, such as how often you use our services, how much bandwidth you use, and when and for how long you use our services.

 - Device information.
-We collect information from and about the device you use to access our services, including about the browsers and Aura apps you use to access our services.
+We collect information from and about the device you use to access our services, including about the browsers, Aura apps and if applicable, Circle apps you use to access our services.
 For example, we may collect device identifiers, browser types, device types and settings, operating system versions, mobile, wireless, and other network information (such as internet service provider name, carrier name and signal strength), and application version numbers.

 - Diagnostic information.
 We may collect information about the nature of the requests that you make to our servers (such as what is being requested, information about the device and app used to make the request, timestamps, and referring URLs).
-However, our VPN products do not log any information that associates your identity with your VPN browsing activity.
+However, our VPN product does not log any information that associates your identity with your VPN browsing activity.
 We do not maintain any records that show what you were browsing or accessing through a VPN connection.
-See the VPN Products Privacy Notice for more information.
+See the VPN Product Privacy Notice for more information.

 - Location information.
 Unless otherwise expressly stated, we do not collect your location information based on your device’s GPS or other device sensor data.
 However, we may collect your approximate location by calculating an imprecise latitude and longitude based on your IP address to provide you with better service (e.g. to connect you to the nearest and fastest VPN server).